 #29 Bring the Outdoors In

-Opting for large opening doors, such as bi-folds, sliding doors, or french doors, is a great way to bring the outdoor space inside.
+Opting for large opening doors, such as bi-folds, sliding doors, or French doors, is a wonderful way to bring the outdoor space inside.

-Connecting indoor and outdoor spaces can make rooms feel more spacious and brighter.
-It also allows access to the garden for indoor-outdoor living.
+Connecting indoor and outdoor spaces makes rooms feel more spacious and brighter and allows access to the garden for indoor-outdoor living.
+Large opening doors also add style, acting as a ‘picture frame’ for the garden.

 Elements for Added Value:

-- Bi-folding Doors — Becoming increasingly popular, bi-folding doors are desirable because they fully open up an indoor space into the outside.
-They’re pricer than standard french doors but make an impression that lasts.
+• Bi-folding Doors — Increasingly popular, bi-folding doors are desirable because they fully open up an indoor space into the outside.
+They’re pricer than standard French doors but make an impression that lasts.

-It’s important to note that building a garden room involves a lot more work and money than building a summer house.
+*Note: Most summer houses and garden rooms don’t require planning permission, provided they fit within these rules.
+Also, building a garden room involves much more work and money than building a summer house.
 To understand the differences between the two structures, check out this article from The Garden Room Guide.

-To learn more about building a garden room, check out Ali Dymock’s fantastic video series on how to build a garden room.
-To get you started here’s his first video:
+To learn more, check out Ali Dymock’s fantastic video series on how to build a garden room.
+To get you started, here’s his first video:

-Outside space is great, but if it’s just a sea of semi-dead grass and not much else, it’s not being used to its full potential.
-An outdoor space should be somewhere you can live in, just like the inside of your house.
+If your outside space is a sea of semi-dead grass and not much else, it’s not being used to its full potential.

-Landscaping doesn’t necessarily have to be overly elaborate.
-Simply providing an outdoor living area, like a patio with some easy-to-maintain greenery, enhances the beauty of your home.
-It turns a simple outside space into usable space, which buyers will love.
+Landscaping doesn’t have to be elaborate.
+Simply providing an outdoor living area, like a patio with some easy-to-maintain greenery, elevates your home and well-being.

 Elements for Added Value:

-- Mature Greenery — Gardeners love mature plants because they’re well-established and bring more than just a few buds to a garden.
-Some people will pay crazy prices to plant a mature tree in a new garden.
-If you already have that, you’re onto a winner!
-If not, get planting as soon as possible, and your garden will be all the more desirable in a few years.
+• Mature Greenery — Gardeners love mature plants because they’re well-established and bring more buds to their garden.
+Some people pay crazy prices to plant mature trees in their gardens, so if you already have them, you’re onto a winner!
+If not, get planting.

 7 Home Improvements that Do NOT Add Value

-So we’ve talked you through 31 ways you can add value to your house through small and big home improvements.
+We’ve gone through 31 ways you can add value to your home, looking at big and small projects.

-But what about the improvements that don’t add value?
-Luckily, we have a guide for that too.
-So here are 7 home improvements we recommend steering clear of.
+But what about home improvements that don’t add value?
+Fortunately, we have a list for that too.
+So here are 7 home improvements to avoid.

 #1 Expensive Wallpaper and Luxury Paints

-While expensive flooring can produce a better return, things like paint and wallpaper won’t.
-Once the paint is on the walls, nobody will ever know whether it’s from a luxury tin.
+While expensive flooring can yield a good return, things like paint and wallpaper won’t.
+Once the paint is on the walls, nobody will ever know it’s from a luxury tin.

 #2 Losing a Bedroom

-When space is minimal and spare bedrooms aren’t necessary for day-to-day use, it can be tempting to repurpose said bedroom.
-This might be for either a second bathroom or extending another room.
+When space is minimal and spare bedrooms aren’t necessary for day-to-day use, it’s tempting to repurpose them.
+This might be for a second bathroom or extending another room.

 Losing a bedroom, however, can damage your home’s value.
 Having a 4-bed house with 1 bathroom is much better than a 3-bed house with 2.
 The number of bedrooms matters, even if they’re small!